xuwd11/cs207_Weidong_Xu/syllabus.md

 ## Textbooks

 There is no required course textbook.
 However, the course content will draw from various sources.
 We will cite the source when appropriate.
 Please consult the [Resources Page](resources.md) for recommended textbooks and additional resources.

 ## Assessment Procedure

-Refer to the Coursework page for specific details on the grading scheme for the homeworks and groupwork policies.
+Refer to the [Coursework Page](coursework.md) for specific details on the grading scheme for the homeworks and groupwork policies.

-The project page has a breakdown of the project.
+The [Project Page](project.md) has a breakdown of the project.

 **Course Grade Breakdown**
 * Homework:  20%
-* In-class Exercises:  20%
+* In-class Programming Exercises:  20%
 * Class participation:  10%
 * Project: 50%

+**Code**
+We expect you to write high-quality and readable, tested Python and C code.
+You should strive for doing things the right way and think about aspects such as reusability, error handling, etc. We also expect you to document your code.

 ## Exams

 We will not have standard midterm or final exams.
 Instead, we will have a midterm presentation on project progress and a final project presentation during the scheduled final exam period.
-Details on the project can be found on the project page.
+Details on the project can be found on the [Project Page](project.md).

 ## Prerequisites